linode/docs/docs/guides/security/vulnerabilities/red-team-reconnaissance-techniques/index.md

 The techniques outlined under the Reconnaissance tactic provide us with a clear and methodical way of approaching reconnaissance, however, as you may have noticed, some techniques will involve physical reconnaissance of employees and physical addresses.
 In this case, given the nature of our engagement, we will only be focusing on digital reconnaissance.

-The following is a list of key techniques and subtechniques that we will be exploring:
+The following is a list of key techniques and sub-techniques that we will be exploring:

 1. Active Scanning